SPFxAppDev/ts-utility/README.md

 #### cssClasses

-A utility function for conditionally joining classNames together.
+A utility function for class names classNames together.

 ##### Examples